 How to Plan the Logistics

-If you are flying into Canada and planning to rent an RV or car for your road trip, the most logical place to start is either in the neighbouring province of Alberta or in Vancouver, British Columbia.
-Seattle, a two hour drive away from the Canada / U.S. border would also be a convenient takeoff point for a drive around British Columbia if you are flying into the U.S. Flying into the U.S. instead of Canada can sometimes be more convenient or affordable.
+If you are flying into Canada and planning to rent an RV or car for your road trip, the most logical place to start is either in the neighboring province of Alberta or in Vancouver, BC Seattle, a two-hour drive away from the Canada/U.S. border would also be a convenient takeoff point for a drive around British Columbia.
+Flying into the U.S. instead of Canada can sometimes be more convenient or affordable.

 Calgary, Alberta, is a major airline hub and close to the British Columbia border.
 If you arrive in Calgary and rent a car, you can make a splendid drive to Vancouver via Banff.

-Camping is an excellent option for accommodation during your trip - if you're that kind of traveller.
-Campgrounds in British Columbia are abundant but range in service level, from pit toilets and hand pumped water to full washrooms with hot showers and electricity.
+Camping is an excellent option for accommodation during your trip—if you're that kind of traveler.
+Campgrounds in British Columbia are abundant but range in service level, from pit toilets and hand-pumped water to full washrooms with hot showers and electricity.

 If you are planning on staying in hotels and lodges, you are advised to book ahead, especially in summer.
 Large ski resorts remain open year-round.

-For our Ultimate B.C.
-Road Trip, we will focus on two areas that can be done independently or combined, using Vancouver as our base: East of Vancouver Loop and Vancouver Island.
+For your ultimate BC road trip, we will focus on two areas that can be done independently or combined—using Vancouver as your base: East of Vancouver Loop and Vancouver Island.

 Option 1: East of Vancouver Loop

-This east of Vancouver road trip should take between five and ten days (depending on if you include Revelstoke and Golden on your itinerary).
+This east of Vancouver road trip should take between five to ten days (depending on whether you include Revelstoke and Golden on your itinerary).

 Whistler is most famous as a ski destination—one of the best in the world—thanks to two spectacular mountains, Whistler and Blackcomb, that loom a mile above the village.

-From Whistler, head northeast to Kamloops, (four hour drive).
+From Whistler, head northeast to Kamloops, (a four-hour drive).
 You will see the terrain change from coastal mountains to near-desert.
-Worthwhile stops along the way include Nairn Falls Provincial Park, Pemperton, and Lillooet, which was a hub of Gold Rush activity in the 19th century and is steeped in First Nations culture.
+Worthwhile stops along the way include Nairn Falls Provincial Park, Pemberton, and Lillooet.
+The two towns are a hub of Gold Rush activity in the 19th century and are steeped in First Nations culture.
 Instead of staying in Kamloops, continue an hour past—still on the TransCanada Highway—to Salmon Arm, which is far more charming.

-From Salmon Arm, if you have the time, continue east to Revelstoke and Golden, two of British Columbia's most striking destinations and home to epic ski resorts in the heart of the Canadian Rockies.
+From Salmon Arm, if you have the time, continue east to Revelstoke and Golden.
+They are two of British Columbia's most striking destinations and home to epic ski resorts in the heart of the Canadian Rockies.
 In this region, you can visit hot springs and stunning provincial parks.

-Because of the mountainous terrain and limited roads, from Golden you are best to turn around and head back along Hwy 1, stopping at the places you missed the first time, like Craigellachie and Sicamous, both sleepy but scenic resort and retirement towns.
+Because of the mountainous terrain and limited roads, from Golden, you will find it best to turn around and head back along Hwy 1.
+Make stops at the places you missed the first time, like Craigellachie and Sicamous, both sleepy but scenic resort and retirement towns.

-One of Kelowna's biggest advantages is the fact that sporty travelers will love the wide array of outdoor activities, like hiking, golfing, boating, and more, but the region can still offer excellent wine tasting and culinary experiences.
+One of Kelowna's biggest advantages is the fact that sporty travelers will love the wide array of outdoor activities, like hiking, golfing, boating, and more.
+The region can offer excellent wine tasting and culinary experiences.